kcoffau/AUS_TfNSW_carparks/README.md

 ## Buy Me a Coffee
-Whilst I built this integration out of frustration of the poorly built iOS app by TfNSW, and it is available for free, it did have a cost associated with the build, getting advice on some of the storage of the data and calls.
+Whilst I built this integration out of frustration of the poorly built iOS app by NSW Govt, and it is available for free, it did have a cost associated with the build, getting advice on some of the storage of the data and calls.
 If you find it useful, and can afford it, I would love if you could buy me a coffee as a token of appreciation.
 Completely voluntary, and thank you in advance.
 I would also welcome you to share the integration with friends, and spread the love. https://buymeacoffee.com/kelcoffey